Getting to Know the Area

 Switching Your License

 Moving to New York comes with making sure you have proper identification.
-Within 30 days of your residence, you must get a New York State driver license if you plan on driving around town.
-Even though a New York state license is required, the state of New York recognizes valid driver licenses held by residents of other US states, territories, federal districts, and Canadian provinces.
+Within 30 days of your residence you must get a New York State driver's license if you plan on driving around town.
+Even though a New York state license is required, the state of New York recognizes valid driver's licenses held by residents of other US states, territories, federal districts, and Canadian provinces.
+It's fairly easy to exchange an out-of-state driver's or Canadian driver's license for a NYS driver's license.
+Visit the New York DMV site to learn more.

 Commuting in New York